monefiera/Origin-Twitter/README.md

 **Piko Revanced Patch is NOT INCLUDED in this builds**.<br>
 Please patch it yourself to use [Revancify](https://github.com/decipher3114/Revancify).<br>
 I don't recommend [Revanced Manager](https://github.com/ReVanced/revanced-manager) because it has an error when apk signing.<br>
+Currently (2024/10/22), it can be patched successfully by using the latest dev version in [Revanced Extended Manager](https://github.com/inotia00/revanced-manager).<br>

 LSPatch※ may inject [Hachidori](https://github.com/Xposed-Modules-Repo/com.twifucker.hachidori) with non-root devices(but not recommended).<br>
 ※At 1st, I had written [JingMatrix repository](https://github.com/JingMatrix/LSPatch), but after verification it was not possible, so I'm taking it down.<br>
 I'm currently looking for a patchable LSPatch.<br>